What Makes Certain Literature Timeless?

 In literature, not all stories necessarily have a theme — and these are the stories that time so frequently sinks.

-Soap operas, for example, which possess plenty of plot, usually have no theme to speak of.
+Soap operas, for example, which possess plenty of plot, usually have no themes to speak of.

 Some of the great books in world literature are great primarily because of their themes.
 Nietzsche’s Thus Spake Zarathustra, which does not translate well, is great because of its theme: the human potential which resides within us all.